 Where to moor in Amalfi

-The fresh local lemons are famous, with 8,000 tons being grown annually.
-The sweet scent of their flowers in the air is truly intoxicating.
-Lovers of fine wine will also find something to satisfy their pallette.
+The local fresh lemons are legendary, with up to 8,000 tonnes of lemons produced each year and the sweet scent of their blossoms is truly intoxicating.
+Lovers of fine wine will also find some local treats.